Raspberry Pi: COVID-19 pandemic

+Military

+The Iranian Geran-5 aerial drone is reportedly built around a Raspberry Pi.

 In space

-A project was launched in December 2014 at an event held by the UK Space Agency.
-The Astro Pi was an augmented Raspberry Pi that included a sensor hat with a visible light or infrared camera.
-The Astro Pi competition, called Principia, was officially opened in January and was opened to all primary and secondary school aged children who were residents of the United Kingdom.
-During his mission, British ESA astronaut Tim Peake deployed the computers on board the International Space Station.
-He loaded the winning code while in orbit, collected the data generated and then sent this to Earth where it was distributed to the winning teams.
-Covered themes during the competition included spacecraft sensors, satellite imaging, space measurements, data fusion and space radiation.
+The Astro Pi project was launched in December 2014 at an event held by the UK Space Agency.
+Astro Pi units are augmented Raspberry Pi computers equipped with a Sensor HAT and either a visible-light or infrared camera.
+The associated competition, called Principia, opened in January 2015 to primary and secondary school students in the United Kingdom.
+During his mission, British European Space Agency astronaut Tim Peake deployed the computers aboard the International Space Station.
+He executed the winning student programs in orbit, collected the resulting data, and transmitted it to Earth for distribution to the teams.
+Competition themes included spacecraft sensors, satellite imaging, space measurements, data fusion, and space radiation.

-The organisations involved in the Astro Pi competition include the UK Space Agency, UKspace, Raspberry Pi, ESERO-UK and ESA.
+Organisations involved in the Astro Pi initiative include the UK Space Agency, UKspace, the Raspberry Pi Foundation, ESERO-UK, and the European Space Agency (ESA).

-In 2017, the European Space Agency ran another competition open to all students in the European Union called Proxima.
-The winning programs were run on the ISS by Thomas Pesquet, a French astronaut.
-In December 2021, the Dragon 2 spacecraft launched by NASA had a pair of Astro Pi in it.
+In 2017, ESA expanded the programme with a Europe-wide competition, Proxima, open to students across the European Union.
+The winning programs were run on the ISS by French astronaut Thomas Pesquet.

+In December 2021, another pair of Astro Pi units were launched aboard a SpaceX Dragon 2 spacecraft.